The House (TV special): Story 1: And Heard Within, A Lie Is Spun

 In the late 19th century, young Mabel lives in poverty with her parents, Raymond and Penny, and baby sister Isobel.
 After a visit from wealthy relatives who scold Raymond for still living in squalor, he drunkenly wanders into the forest and meets the mysterious architect Mr. Van Schoonbeek.
 The next day, Van Schoonbeek's agent, Mr. Thomas, arrives and reveals Raymond accepted Van Schoonbeek's offer to build the family a luxurious new house—free of charge.

 Once they move in, Mabel notices strange occurrences and constant renovations, while her parents become entranced by the home.
 Raymond fixates on lighting the fireplace; Penny obsessively sews drapes.
 Both begin wearing clothes resembling their favorite furnishings—a chair and curtains.

 One night, Mabel and Isobel get lost in the ever-changing house and encounter a drunken, weeping Thomas, who confesses that he is an actor following Van Schoonbeek’s script.
 Meanwhile, Raymond finally ignites the fireplace by burning the family's old belongings.
 When the girls find their parents in the study, they have transformed into furniture.
 As fire engulfs the home, the parents urge their daughters to escape.
-Using the curtains as a rope, Mabel and Isobel flee and watch the burning house as dawn breaks.
+Using the curtains as a rope, Mabel and Isobel successfully flee to safety and watch the burning house from afar as dawn breaks.

 Story 2: Then Lost Is Truth That Can't Be Won

-In the early 21st century in a city of anthropomorphic rodents, a struggling developer tries to renovate the same house for sale after laying off his entire crew.
+In the early 21st century, in a city of anthropomorphic rodents, a struggling developer tries to renovate the same house for sale after laying off his entire crew.
 When fur beetles infest the home, he douses it in boric acid, but the bugs persist.

 At an unimpressive open house, a bizarre couple shows strong interest and is allowed to stay overnight.
 Days pass—they remain, the bugs worsen, and the bank demands loan repayment.
 As more of their odd family arrives, the developer tries to evict them, but police instead warn him over inappropriate calls to his dentist, whom the audience is led to believe was a romantic partner.
 Legal action is threatened.

 Desperate, the developer attempts to poison the couple with boric acid but accidentally inhales it and collapses.
 He survives, but in a catatonic, feral state.
 The couple retrieves him from the hospital and brings him “home,” where their grotesquely mutated family devours the house from within.
 In the final scene, the now-animalistic developer emerges from the oven to eat garbage before disappearing underground.